 We visited Fort Zachary Taylor State Park, had a scheduled trolley tour of the city mid-day, and then had a trolley ghost tour for the earliest time slot that evening.
 Having these planned activities really allowed us to enjoy the area and have a great time without encountering any uncomfortable moments for our kids.

 The party gets rolling EARLY in the Keys…so yes even mid-day you’ll see people who have already had a bit too much to drink and we had a few people yell things at the trolley during our ride so it made me thankful we made those plans!
 I do NOT think we would have enjoyed our Key West day without that set agenda!

 The biggest tip is to keep a constant watchful “mama eye” and ear out for anything that may be inappropriate for your kids…simply redirect their attention elsewhere.
 When we visited Mallory Square a few of the street performers got pretty graphic and pretty rude with some racist comments.
 My husband and I just gave each other “the look” and left the area and found a quiet, beautiful spot to watch the sunset.
 Our kids didn’t even notice anything was amiss at all and the moment didn’t take away from our day whatsoever.

 Key West with Kids: Kid-Friendly Activities in the Florida Keys

-I was pleasantly surprised by just how many awesome kid friendly activates are available in Key West!!!
-We had a four night, five day stay and had tons of things to do and could even go back and still have things we didn’t have time to visit.
+I was pleasantly surprised by just how many awesome kid friendly activities are available in Key West!!!
+We had a four night, five day stay and had tons of things to do and could even go back and still have oints of interest we didn’t have time to visit.
 Here are some of the best places to go!